ScottLogic/blog/README.md

 The blog is a static website, designed to be hosted on [GitHub pages][github-pages].

-The underlying content is generated through a series of Ruby gems and libraries, starting with a dedicated github-pages [gem][ruby-github-pages].
+The underlying content is generated through a series of Ruby gems and libraries.

 Within that stack, [Jekyll][jekyll-docs] is used as the static content generation engine, consuming template files written in either **HTML** or **Markdown** (syntax extended by [Kramdown][kramdown-syntax]).